georust/geotiff/README.md

 Where `longitude` corresponds to the `image_length` and `latitude` to the `image_width`.
 This might be a bit counter intuitive, but seems consistent with GDAL (have to look into this).

+Caution: the `longitude` and `latitude` are only in pixels, no coordinate transformations are applied!

 ## TIFF Basics